 In conclusion, you can think of mental manifestations of anxiety as specific forms of mind-wandering, i.e. nature’s way of protecting us from threat, although, in excess these anxious thoughts can get in the way of life.
 Mindfulness can be used as a tool to identify key indications of an overly-anxious mind.
 As in any mindfulness practice, note mind-wandering without placing judgment, whether anxiety related or not.
 With insight, excessive anxiety will loose its grip on you as your recognition and tolerance of it improves.
 Over time, meta-worry (worrying about worry) tends to fade away and the worries you notice will rebalance themselves: excessive disproportionate worry will transition towards more helpful levels of anxiety.

 I do hope this information will help you to identify anxious thinking that may take you away to future places of hypothetical catastrophe and that it can ground you back in the present.
+Feel free to try our Meditation App for free.

 Dr Tom 🙂